New York City Showroom

 Partner Spotlight: Bravo AV

 Reflectel added a new partner showroom with Electronic Concepts in Rochelle Park, NJ.
-Now our clients in the New Jersey area looking for a Mirror TV in any of our myriad of custom framed Mirror TV options has a local resource.
+Now our clients in the New Jersey area looking for a tv on a mirror in any of our myriad of custom framed mirror tv screen options has a local resource.

 Paul Bochner (president) has been working in the custom audio/video world since 1999.
 Paul designs all systems and is personally involved with every installation, ensuring your project is managed and installed according to the industry’s highest standards.